-In May of 1984 a small building that housed a five-member congregation was placed in the hands of Pastor Jim Cymbala, Senior Pastor of Brooklyn Tabernacle, with one stipulation: the owner requested the structure solely be utilized for the work of the Lord.
-Agreeing to these terms, Pastor Cymbala needed a man to shepherd the new work that God would birth in the Greenpoint area of Brooklyn.
-Pastor Cymbala and the leadership of the Brooklyn Tabernacle began to pray and seek God for who that person would be.
-After much prayer, they sensed the Holy Spirit directing their attention to a couple who faithfully headed their street and youth ministries.
+In May of 1984 a small building that housed a five-member congregation was placed in the hands of a young couple with one stipulation: the owner requested the structure solely be utilized for the work of the Lord.
+Finding themselves serving faithfully in street and youth ministries, Michael and Maria Durso agreed to pioneer a new work that God would birth in the Greenpoint area of Brooklyn.

 Today we have eight weekend gatherings across two New York City campuses; one in Glendale and another in Bushwick.
 Thousands of people gather across every age and stage of life.
 Our home is multi-cultural and multi-generational.
 Over the past three decades Christ Tabernacle has been committed to its mission of reaching the lost, growing believers, and transforming communities.
 What began as a popular compliment has now become our church’s motto: ‘No Place Like Home.’